Manage Hazardous Areas effectively using Gas Monitors

 1. If the area to be so protected has an area classification of a higher level (like Zone 1) only because of a lack of ventilation.

 2. If the area is part of an industrial or work area which would have very little public access.

-3. If fixed type combustible gas detectors are used to detect the presence of combustible mixtures of gas or vapors, in the same area, near which the equipment is sought to be installed.
+3. If fixed type combustible gas monitors are used to detect the presence of combustible mixtures of gas or vapors, in the same area, near which the equipment is sought to be installed.

-4. The fixed combustible gas detector is itself certified to be used in the hazardous area under the same classification.
+4. The fixed combustible gas monitor is itself certified to be used in the hazardous area under the same classification.

-5. The fixed combustible gas detector is selected, installed and mounted as per prevailing standards and regulations.
+5. The fixed combustible gas monitor is selected, installed and mounted as per prevailing standards and regulations.